maxz1985/docs/Writerside/topics/AWS-Systems-Manager-IAM-Policies.md

-# AWS Systems Manager IAM Policies
+# Systems Manager IAM Policies

 Suppose you need an _IAM policy_ to allow an application to decrypt _CMK-encrypted SecureStrings_ stored in _Systems Manager Parameter Store_.
 We should only allow access to parameters that start with `prod-`